R v Adomako: Facts

 On 4 January 1987, Alan Loveland, a thirty-three-year-old man, underwent an eye operation for detached retina.
-At 9:45 am, anaesthesia was induced by the intravenous administration of paralytic drugs and an endotracheal tube was inserted to enable the patient to breathe with the aid of a mechanical ventilator.
+At 9:45 am, anaesthesia and paralysis were induced by the intravenous administration of drugs and an endotracheal tube was inserted to enable the patient to breathe with the aid of a mechanical ventilator.

 At 45 minutes into the operation there was a change of anaesthetist from the registrar, Dr. Said and his assistant, to Dr John Adomako, a locum peripatetic.
 Around 35 minutes later, the supply of oxygen to the patient was interrupted by the endotracheal tube becoming disconnected.
 The disconnected ventilator went unnoticed and unremedied by the appellant, Dr Adomako.
 It was not until an alarm sounded on a blood pressure monitoring machine that the anaesthetist was alerted to a problem of some kind at which point Dr Adomako checked various pieces of equipment but failed to notice the disconnected oxygen tube which by now had not been supplying oxygen for at least four and a half minutes.
 A period of hypoxia led to cardiac arrest at 11:14 am, some 11 minutes after the tube became disconnected.
 It was the eye surgeon who noticed that the ventilator was disconnected and this was after resuscitation had commenced.
 Although Alan Loveland was successfully resuscitated, the prolonged period of oxygen deprivation caused cerebral hypoxia leading to severe brain damage.
 Alan Loveland never regained consciousness and died 6 months later.

 On 26 January 1990 a jury convicted John Adomako of gross negligence manslaughter by a majority of 11 to 1.
 Mr Adomako appealed his conviction challenging the basis that a breach of duty should not have amounted to involuntary manslaughter, however, his conviction was upheld by the House of Lords.